dbvisel/canvasviewer/README.md

    - image carousel?
 Is that essential?
  - phone presentation mode
    - force presentation mode on vw < 767px?
- - next/prev points probably need names (for multiple previous/next points)
-   - need to deal with this in graph mode!
+ - editor could save what you've done in localstorage?

 ## Todo/Features to consider:

- - link to a particular point
+ - link to a particular point inside of content
+   - this is done through URL so far, but could be more granular/part of JSON
  - when a point is selected, auto-center the canvas?
    - this is kind of being done, but not very effectively
  - arrow keys for moving through present mode